List of M*A*S*H characters: Sherman T. Potter

 Potter is well-liked by his subordinates, especially Radar, who comes to see him as a mentor and father figure after Blake's transfer stateside and subsequent death.
 Potter receives more respect than Blake did from Major Houlihan, but Major Burns harbors a grudge against him after being passed over for command.
-In turn, Potter holds Burns' feigned military bearing and subpar medical skills in contempt.
+In turn, Potter holds Burns's feigned military bearing and subpar medical skills in contempt.
 Potter takes pride in the competency of the rest of the medical staff despite their antics.
-Burns' replacement, Major Winchester, has a grudging respect for Potter, even though their personalities are often at odds with one another.
-Potter initially takes a hard line against Klinger's attempts to get discharged but is convinced to let him continue cross-dressing and eventually assigns him to be his new company clerk.
+Burns's replacement, Major Winchester, has a grudging respect for Potter, even though their personalities are often at odds with one another.
+Potter initially takes a hard line against Klinger's attempts to get discharged but is convinced to let him continue cross-dressing and eventually assigns him to be his new company clerk after Radar received a hardship discharge.
 As an indication of their respect for him, in the final episode Hawkeye and B. J. formally salute Potter as he leaves the camp, one of the few times either is shown doing so.

 The character also appeared as a new central character in AfterMASH, a spin-off starring the three cast members who had voted (unsuccessfully) to continue the first series.
 Potter became chief of staff and chief of surgery of the fictional General Pershing VA Hospital in River Bend, Missouri, where he is joined by Klinger and his wife Soon-Lee, and Father Mulcahy.
 Among the resident in-patients is one of Potter's subordinates from World War I, who addresses him as "Sarge" as opposed to his retired rank of colonel.